spietras/rules_conda/docs/docs/usage/example.md

-    clean = False,  # use True if you want to clean conda cache (less space taken, but slower subsequent builds) environment = "@//:environment.yml",  # label pointing to environment.yml file quiet = False,  # use True to hide conda output
+    clean = False,  # use True if you want to clean conda cache (less space taken, but slower subsequent builds) environment = "@//:environment.yml",  # label pointing to environment.yml file quiet = False,  # use True to hide conda output use_mamba = False, # use True to use mamba, which a faster drop-in replacement for conda )
-)

 register_toolchain(